UCMHS-Gerstein/IntroToProgramming17/Day04/PITCHME.md

 ---
 # Do Now

-Go to [PythonAnywhere](www.pythonanywhere.com) and sign up for an account
+Go to [PythonAnywhere](http://www.pythonanywhere.com) and sign up for a free beginner account

 Go to your account page and add me as your teacher under the **Teacher** tab